 - In a large non-stick saucepan, melt and mix the butter, sugar, syrups and cinnamon over a low heat, stirring frequently.

-- Remove from the heat and stir in the oats, apple and apricot until evenly combined.
+- Remove from the heat and stir in the oats, chopped apple and apricot until well-combined.

-- Remove from the oven and leave in the tin to cool.
-Whilst still warm, mark out the slices with a sharp knife.
+- Remove from the oven and leave in the tin to start to cool.

-- When the flapjack has cooled, remove from the tin and cut into pieces.
+- When the flapjack has cooled, remove from the tin and cut through into pieces.